monisha31032007/Cloud-Storage-Explorer/README.md

 # Cloud Storage Explorer

+## Intern Information

+**Name:** Monisha S
+**Intern ID:** CITS2080
+**Domain:** Cloud Computing

+## Overview

+Cloud Storage Explorer is a cloud computing project that demonstrates the management of cloud storage resources.
+The project focuses on storing, organizing, retrieving, and managing files in a cloud environment while understanding the fundamentals of cloud-based storage services.

 ## Introduction

 Cloud Storage Explorer is a basic cloud computing project that demonstrates how files can be stored, managed, and accessed using cloud storage services.